Our Law Firm Has Over 23 Years of Experience Litigating 18-Wheeler & Large Truck Accident Injury Cases in Dallas Texas

 - He will also conduct numerous depositions and make a variety of appearance before the judge on your behalf for oral arguments and to get rulings on the admissibility of various types of evidence.

 - Your attorney will research case law and strategize.

 - Your attorney will be your spoken advocate in mediation and in trial.
 He will prepare and present evidence to the jury or mediator.
 He will cross examine all witnesses, and he will explain your position to the court.
 He will spend hundreds of hours on your case throughout litigation, and he will do so without you ever paying him a single dime out of pocket.
-Your attorney will assume all financial risk in your case because he believes in your case and in his abilities to win.
+Our Dallas truck accident attorney will assume all financial risk in your case because he believes in your case and in his abilities to win.

 Now that you know how a case works, the following information will cover the ins and outs of truck accidents such that you can gain an adequate understanding of the many elements of an 18-wheeler accident case: